 The Creative and Analytical Math Program (CAMP) is not a camp.
-It’s a summer academic program for middle school students that features mathematics in a creative intellectual environment.
+It’s a summer academic enrichment program for middle school students that features mathematics in a creative intellectual environment.
 CAMP started in August 2014 with initial funding from the Dolciani Math Enrichment Grant Program.
-It has grown to become a popular end-of-summer treat for math kids in the Mid-Hudson Valley and beyond, and was recognized in 2020 by the American Mathematical Society with an Epsilon Award.
+It has grown to become a popular end-of-summer treat for math kids in the Mid-Hudson Valley and beyond, and was recognized since 2020 by the American Mathematical Society with Epsilon Awards.